 Easy Corn Soup Recipe

 A lot of soup recipes start with a homemade broth or stock–chicken, veggie, or beef.
-For most of the recipes shared on this site, we use a good-quality store-bought stock or broth instead of homemade to save time, effort, and ingredients.
+For most of the recipes shared on this site, I use a good-quality store-bought stock or broth instead of homemade to save time, effort, and ingredients.

 Fresh Sweet Corn